 In 1978, John Lavender was 23, newly divorced, and sharing a townhouse in Clifton Park, New York, with five other guys.
 His son Jason was three.
 “This is not our home,” he told him.
 “This is temporary.
 Someday I’ll build you a castle.”
 He’s not entirely sure why he said “castle.”
 He liked log cabins at the time, and still does.
 But the word stuck.

 In 2008, Lavender fell backward off a ladder while working on the roof of Highlands Castle and shattered his right leg in 20 places.
-He spent eight months in a wheelchair.
+He spent eight months in a wheelchair and on crutches.
 His wife Yvonne - who he’d met in 1986 at the Sagamore resort in Bolton Landing, where she worked as an assistant manager, and married on the property in 1992 - found him on the terrace.

 Recovery gave him time to think, and what he eventually thought was: open the doors.
 In 2010, they did.
-The castles have welcomed guests ever since, with John and Yvonne still living in their private section of the main house and handling almost everything themselves, save for a cleaning crew between stays.
+The castles have welcomed guests ever since.
+John and Yvonne live in their private section of the main house, handling almost everything themselves, save for a cleaning crew between stays.

 Jason, for his part, went on to earn an architectural engineering degree from Penn State.
 The castle dad built without any training produced a son who studied buildings professionally.
 There’s something almost too neat about that.